clxx/git-demos/branching_strategy1.md

 **[Progressive Experimentation with Feature Flags](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/progressive-experimentation-feature-flags)**
 **Feature Flags**
-Helfen, lang laufende Feature Branches zu vermeiden, die ein Alptraum zum Mergen sind!
+Vermeiden lang laufende Feature Branches, die ein Alptraum zum Mergen sind!
 > Azure DevOps merges the code to master, and it'll deploy in the next sprint or TFS release.
 > Importantly, that doesn't mean the new feature will show up right away.
 > We've talked elsewhere about how we decouple deployment and exposure of new features using feature flags.